charlie-grayson/WBA/codehooks/readme.md

 4) The beforePOST function is used to advertise the issueance of a certificate to Slack
 5) The beforePUT function is used to ensure only the holder of the API key is able to update the status of a certificate from issued to revoked

-All induvidual .hmtl files are within the Repositry.

-All .html files are commented, and are the same in code structure, so don't get confused with which one is which.

-All contain the example code for implimenting appropriate output to the database within Restdb.io.

-All necessary data would be stored within the restdb.io database.

-Codehooks provided are within a .js format.

-These would be within the restdb.io database, and call the appropriate functions.

-Slack API URLs need to be inserted into the appropriate variables.